 The Jews of the 1st century Palestine were expecting the Messiah to come and liberate them.
 In the Gospel of John, Jesus, the Messiah, represents the liberating Kundalini originating from the lower body (Galilee), piercing the chakras (performing miracles), raising up to the crown of the head (Judea/Jerusalem) where liberation (resurrection) occurs.
 In the Indian tradition this spiritual experience of liberation within the body is possible for any individual being.

 Why did the author of the Gospel of John choose to narrate the miracles the way he did?

 Each one of the written miraculous signs is associated with one of the chakra.

 John 20:30-31 - Jesus did many other miraculous signs that his followers saw, which are not written in this book.
 But these signs are written so that you can believe that Jesus is the Messiah, the Son of God.

 The Good Shepherd

 The "figure of speech" of the narrative of the Good Shepherd corresponds to one of the most important concept of Shaiva Siddhanta: Pati and Pasu.
 In the Indian tradition Pati is Siva, the Lord, the supreme self himself, the shepherd.
 Pasu is the individual self, the soul, the sheep.
 Pasu means animal or a being in animal state.
 All the individual souls (Pasu), are considered to be animals because they are deluded and ignorant and do not know who they are actually.
 Siva is the Lord and shepherd of these deluded beings.

 Use the links on the left or right of this page to learn more about the correlations between the Gospel of John and the Indian tradition.

-Could the author of the Gospel of John have access to ancient spiritual Eastern texts?
+Could the author of the Gospel of John have access to ancient Indian spiritual texts?